wikukarno/buanacoding/content/blog/security/what-are-passkeys-how-to-enable-google-apple-password-managers.md

 ## Limitations and How to Mitigate Them

 - Lost/replaced device: Ensure sync is enabled (iCloud/Google/manager) and keep recovery methods (backup codes) for critical accounts.
-- Compatibility: Some sites don’t support passkeys yet—keep a strong password + app‑based 2FA or a security key as fallback.
+- Compatibility: Some sites don’t support passkeys yet--keep a strong password + app‑based 2FA or a security key as fallback.
 - Mixed ecosystems: If you use Apple + Windows + Android, a passkey‑capable manager (1Password/Bitwarden/Proton Pass) often provides the smoothest experience.
 - Travel/emergency access: Keep at least one hardware security key as a break‑glass option for email, domain registrar, banking, and cloud.

 ## Migration Strategy: Practical Priorities

-Prioritize high‑value accounts first—the ones attackers target most and the ones that would most harm your brand/SEO if compromised.
+Prioritize high‑value accounts first--the ones attackers target most and the ones that would most harm your brand/SEO if compromised.

 1) Secure critical accounts first:
    - Primary email (Gmail/iCloud/Outlook)